AdobeDocs/uxp-indesign/src/pages/resources/starter-kits/index.md

 ![Packaged sample scripts](scripts-panel.png)

 ## Recipes
-The next section covers [recipes](../recipes/) for common use cases.
+The next section of [recipes](../recipes/) also has examples of common use cases.

 <br></br> <br></br>